BrandyJSon/feather-atomic/README.md

+# Archived Please Use New Repo To Build Plugin Manually !!!!
 # Feather Atomic

 Feather Atomic is a plugin for the free, open-source Monero wallet for Linux, Tails, macOS and Windows, Feather.
 It is written in C++ with the Qt framework.